 - Bourbon (or whisky if you prefer!)

-Add everything but bourbon to a pot & simmer:
+Add to pot & simmer

-Basically all you have to do is add the apple cider, mulling spices, orange slices, and apple slices to a large pot and simmer over low heat for 45 minutes until the apple cider has been infused with flavor!
+Basically, all you have to do is add the apple cider, mulling spices, orange slices, and apple slices to a large pot and simmer over low heat for 45 minutes until the apple cider has been infused with flavor!

 You DO NOT want the mixture to boil or the apple cider may reduce too much and actually become too sweet, so simmering at a low heat really is crucial.

-Strain & add in bourbon:
+Strain & add in bourbon

 Before serving, strain out any spices or fruit in the hot apple cider.
 I prefer to do this glass by glass (see video for reference) and used a small handheld strainer.
 However, you can also strain the mulled cider by placing a colander on top of a clean pot and pouring the cider through there.